ibm-garage/node-garage-utils/README.md

 This module provides common APIs and CLI utilities for Node.js/Express applications at the IBM Cloud Garage.

-It requires Node.js 8.9.0 or later.
+It requires Node.js 10.13.0 (LTS Dubnium) or later.

 ## Installation

 ```
 npm install garage-utils
 ```

-**Note:** Starting in npm 5.0.0 (which ships with Node 8.0.0), installed packages are saved by default, so you no longer need to use the `--save` option.

 ## APIs